 Winged cryptids are a mainstay of forteana, and appear in may guises across the world.
 This book concentrates initially on American examples, but offers more than just a basic listing and description of various crypto-species.

 It starts in that way, with a 'Who's Who' giving description of various winged anomalies, accounts of sightings and some description of their character and habits.
-We also get a brief account of some international sky monsters, including ‘the Bat Beast of Kent’, better know in Britain as the Saltwood Monster, which frightened s group of generates in 1967.
+We also get a brief account of some international sky monsters, including ‘the Bat Beast of Kent’, better know in Britain as the Saltwood Monster, which frightened a group of teenagers in 1967.

 The ‘Who’s Who’ introduces us to some creatures I had never come across previously, such as the batsquatch, described as a nine-foot tall 'flying primate with yellow eyes, wolf-like muzzle … sharp teeth, bird-like feet and leathery bat wings', and with the ability to interfere with car engines.
 It appeared in the Mt St Helens area after the disastrous volcanic eruption of 1980, and you will not be surprised to learn that it is considered to be a bad omen.